FikriAnwar0/Login-Sign-Up-Page/README.md

    ```
 3. Open `login.html` or `signUp.html` in your browser to test the UI.

-## 📌 Contributing
-We welcome contributions!
-If you would like to improve this project, feel free to submit a pull request or suggest improvements.

 ## 🛠️ Technologies Used
 - HTML5
 - CSS3